 - Student Services must be notified if you intend to serve alcohol at your event.
 You must fill out an alcohol notification form and provide it to Student Services.

-- You may only serve beer and wine at Law School events held on campus; no hard alcohol is permitted unless you obtain prior written consent from Dean Michelle Greenberg-Kobrin.
+- You may only serve beer and wine at Law School events held on campus; no hard alcohol is permitted, unless you obtain prior written consent of Dean Greenberg-Kobrin.

 - Ample food and non-alcoholic beverages must be served and prominently displayed at any event where beer or wine is served.

 - All of your guests must be 21 years of age and must be able to produce identification of age if asked.